brendt/stitcher.io/src/content/book/02-data.md

 By default though, docblocks don't give any guarantees that the data is of the type they say it is.
 Luckily PHP has its reflection API, and with it, a lot more is possible.

 The solution provided by this package, can be thought of as an extension of PHPs type system.
 Given there's only so much one can do in userland and at runtime, still it adds value.
-If you're unable to use PHP 7.4 and want a little more certainty that you docblock types are actually respected, this package got you covered.
+If you're unable to use PHP 7.4 and want a little more certainty that your docblock types are actually respected, this package got you covered.

 ---